MuhammadSawalhy/rakam/README.md

 - Get a float number as a numerator over a denomerator `{ s: sign<1|-1>, n: integer, d: integer }`.
 - As well as getting the quotient, the reminder and the denomerator of a fraction, `{ s: sign<1|-1>, q: integer, r: integer, d: integer }`.
 AKA: quotient is the whole number, and the decimal part will be converted to a numerator and a denomerator.

-> You can get any import any of the APIs elements directly, saving load time and bundle size.
+> You can get and import any of Rakam's APIs directly, saving load time and bundle size.

-### Documentations tree (API):
+## Documentations tree (API)
 - core
   lcm, gcd, lcm2, gcd2, dist, constrain, trunc, toFixed, random, randomInt
 - engine